Robert Touchton, Chair

 then retired at the end of 2012.
 B.A. from Wilmington College, and an MBA degree from Xavier University.

-member with NASA for 25 years.
-Member of the National Research Council, former Director, National
+with NASA for 25 years.
+Member of National Research Council, former Director, National Defense

-Director, National Defense Industrial Association, Small Business Division and Washington, DC
+Industrial Association, Small Business Division, served as Washington, DC Representative for Federal

-in prive sector and non-profit community in the area of technology transfer and commercialization.
-1975
+private sector and non-profit community in the area of science and technology.
+1975 Wilmington

 Quaker.
 Doctor of Veterinary Medicine and Senior Partner, Agricultural Veterinary Associates